Kindle Ereader vs PocketBook InkPad

 2020.
 Pocketbook Inkpad 3 gets a brand new UI

-Pocketbook has recently released a significant update for its popular model, the InkPad 3.
-The update introduces an enhanced UI design across all applications, including redesigned notifications, control panel, and status bar.
-Firmware 6.1 brings a reimagined and simplified authorization system, enabling users to log into various services such as PocketBook Cloud, PocketBook Store, Send-to-PocketBook, and ReadRate using a single account.
-Additionally, users now have the convenience of logging into their personal accounts via the PocketBook app on their smartphones by scanning a QR code.
-The update also introduces support for new book formats, CBR and CBZ, allowing users to read comics on the device.
-Furthermore, the new Notes application enables users to view, edit, and add comments to their notes, as well as transfer them to other devices.
-All records are now consolidated in a single location, streamlining the search process.
+Pocketbook has released a major update for its popular model InkPad 3.
+The update features an improved UI design across all applications.
+Notifications, the control panel and the status bar have also been redesigned.
+Firmware 6.1 rethinks and streamlines the authorization system: users can now access PocketBook Cloud, PocketBook Store, Send-to-PocketBook and ReadRate services with a single account.
+Additionally, users can log into their account via smartphone using the PocketBook app by scanning a QR code.
+New book formats CBR and CBZ have been introduced to support comic reading.
+The updated Notes application enables users to view, edit, add comments to notes and transfer notes to other devices.
+Furthermore, all your records are now consolidated in one place, making them easier to locate.

 2018.
 Pocketbook e-Readers get gesture controls

-Pocketbook has introduced a fresh firmware update for its Aqua 2, InkPad 3, and Touch HD e-readers, incorporating gesture controls for adjusting the brightness and color temperature of the front-lit display.
-While reading an ebook, you can simply swipe your finger up or down the left side of the screen to increase or decrease the light intensity.
-This functionality works seamlessly in both portrait and landscape modes.
-The update also brings enhancements such as improved gesture-based page scaling for books in PDF or DjVu formats, enhanced accuracy when selecting words for note-taking purposes, and the ability to enable or disable the position sensor through the settings menu.
+Pocketbook has released a new firmware update for the Aqua 2, InkPad 3 and Touch HD e-readers that introduces gesture controls for adjusting the brightness of the front-lit display and color temperature.
+While reading an eBook, you can swipe your finger up or down on the left side of the screen to increase or decrease the light intensity.
+This feature is available whether the e-reader is in portrait or landscape mode.
+Other enhancements include smoother page scaling with gestures in PDF or DjVu format books, more accurate word selection for note-taking and the option to toggle the position sensor on and off via the settings menu.